raspberrypilearning/xai-challenge-image-classfier/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Your model is trained and ready to test, but to do that you need to create a scratch project that can allow your user to input images and classify the input as `hotdog` or `nothotdog`.
+Your model is trained, tested and ready to use, but to do that you need to create a scratch project that can allow your user to input images and classify the input as `hotdog` or `nothotdog`.
 </div>
 <div>
 ![Image showing a cat standing in front of a hotdog saying the confidence score of a machine learning model that it is indeed a hotdog](images/demo_shot.png){:width="300px"}